SYNC-TECH-Solutions/SYNCTECH/README.md

 ## Deployment

 You can deploy this Next.js application to any hosting provider that supports Node.js.
-For a seamless, free experience with private repositories, we recommend either Firebase Hosting or Cloudflare Pages.
+For a seamless, free experience, we recommend the providers listed in the "Hosting Options" section above.

 ### Build Command